hywang01/hywang01.github.io/_pages/about.md

 	- MICCAI 2019-2023

 - Journal Reviews
-	- Medical Image Analysis (MEDIA)
-	- IEEE Journal of Biomedical and Health Informatics (IEEE-JBHI)
+	- IEEE Journal of Biomedical and Health Informatics
 	- Biomedical Signal Processing and Control
 	- Frontiers in Oncology